Welcome to today's edition of the Rush 24-7 podcast.

 Now it's up to 45 million.

-Now we've got nine million kids.
+Now we've got 9 million kids.

 They throw the numbers around, but nobody ever proves it.

-Besides with the federal law requiring anybody showing up in the emergency room get treated, everybody has access to our health care system.
+Besides, with the federal law requiring that anybody showing up at the emergency room get treated, everybody has access to our health care system, and it is the best in the world.

-Health care systems in Canada and the U.K. are falling apart, and the people who can afford to opt out of them are doing so.
+Healthcare systems in Canada and the UK are falling apart, and the people who can afford to opt out of them are doing so.

 Well, everybody knows this.